-But the reason why I bring this up is because this video has a very interesting twist that went unnoticed until now.
+The reason why I bring this up is because this video includes a very interesting twist that went unnoticed until now.
 Fr.
 Pacwa mentions a strong earthquake that happened in Peru in 1970.
-This earthquake was so strong that it shattered everything in the area… except a statue of Jesus Christ at the local cemetery.
+This earthquake was so strong that it shattered everything in the area — except for a statue of Jesus Christ in the local cemetery.
 Fr.
-Pacwa goes on to mention that a survivor had placed an incription in the base of the statue: “Such is the fate of those who worship Pachamama instead of Jesus Christ.”
+Pacwa goes on to mention that a survivor of the earthquake later placed an inscription in the base of the statue: “Such is the fate of those who worship Pachamama instead of Jesus Christ.”

-This inscription, mind you, is not authoritative.
-It is an interpretation allegedly given by a survivor.
-A survivor that doesn’t even seem to be well catechized, because he seems to think that this natural catastrophe was a punishment from God.
-This notion is frequently touted by fundamentalists, but was denied by Jesus Christ Himself when He commented on the incident of the Tower of Siloam (Lk 13:2-5).
-In fact, the Bible has a full book (Job) dedicated to dismantling this naturally human misunderstanding of believing catastrophes to be necessarily divine punishments.
+This inscription, mind you, is not authoritative or divine.
+It is an interpretation of the events given by an alleged survivor.
+A survivor who doesn’t even seem to be well catechized, because he apparently thinks that this natural catastrophe was a punishment from God.
+This notion is frequently touted by fundamentalists, but was denied by Jesus Christ himself when he commented on the incident of the Tower of Siloam (Lk 13:2-5).
+In fact, the Bible has an entire book — Job — dedicated to dismantling this naturally human misunderstanding of believing catastrophes are necessarily divine punishments.

-The miracle of a statue of Jesus Christ being the only remaining structure standing in the midst of general devastation is not unique.
-The recent travel of Pope Francis to Japan triggered a renewed interest in a statue of Mary surviving the atomic bomb detonation.
-And who can forget the pictures still vividly imprinted in our memories since earlier this year, of the Cross standing golden and luminous in the interior of the burnt Notre Dame Cathedral?
-This kind of miracle is typical of our merciful God.
-It is meant to show that, no matter how much things seem to crumble beneath our feet, God’s power still reigns supreme.
-It is meant as a consolation for the peoples affected by the disasters.
-It is mere men who later on invent “punishments” out of these signs of hope.
+The miracle that a statue of Jesus Christ is the only structure to remain standing in the aftermath of general devastation is not unique.
+The recent pilgrimage of Pope Francis to Japan triggered a renewed interest in a statue of Mary surviving the atomic bomb detonation.
+And of course there are the images still vividly imprinted in our memories from earlier this year of the Cross standing golden and luminous in the interior of the fire-damaged Notre Dame Cathedral?
+This kind of miracle is not uncommon from our merciful God.
+It is meant to show that, no matter how much things seem to be crumbling beneath our feet, God’s power still reigns supreme.
+These signs are meant to console the people who have been affected by these disasters.
+It is we humans who later invent the idea that the”punishments” out of these signs of hope.

 I mention this, because those who have taken this story as a validation of their ideological narrative seem to have a double standard.
-For them, a statue of Jesus Christ surviving an earthquake is a divine sign, and on this they are probably right.
-But they have never stopped to consider that nature, commanded by God Himself, does not seem to have colaborated with their project of destroying the alleged “Pachamama” statues by throwing them in the Tiber.
+For them, a statue of Jesus Christ surviving an earthquake is a divine sign — and on this I agree that they are probably right.
+But they have never stopped to consider that nature, commanded by God himself, does not seem to have collaborated with their project of destroying the alleged “Pachamama” statues by throwing them into the Tiber.
 The carved figures were recovered unscathed.

-There is a lack of discernment on their part on why this has happened.
+There is a lack of discernment on their part here.
+Why did this happen?
 They have never even stopped to ponder this.
 Rather, when confronted with this sign, they just moved on to plan their next step, never considering whether they might be wrong, so convinced they are of their own righteousness in acting the way they did.

 I have written an article depicting the two paths Catholics can take when bringing the Gospel to indigenous peoples.
 One is constructive, through inculturation.
 The other is destructive, just like the acts we witnessed in October.
-The former has been, as I showed in my previous article, proven to be historically more effective (not to mention morally more respectful).
-Also, it is the path preferred by the Vicar of Christ, as the Amazon Synod shows.
+Historically, the former path has proven more effective, as I discussed in my previous article (not to mention more moral and more respectful).
+Not to mention, this is the path preferred by the Vicar of Christ, as the Amazon Synod has shown.

-Maybe the saving of the controversial wooden figures means that God also wants to point us to the correct path on how to deal with them.
+Maybe the fact that the controversial wooden figures were saved means that God also wants to point us to the correct path on how to deal with them.
 Maybe He has a plan for those statues.
 Maybe they are the beginning of a Christianization process that will help the Amazon.
-Or maybe they were recovered just to show that the destructive path was wrong.
-We should take to our heart the counsel of Pope Francis since the beginning of his pontificate, and focus on having more discernment.
+Or maybe they were recovered just to show us that the destructive path is wrong.
+We should take the counsel of Pope Francis to heart.
+Since the beginning of his pontificate he has asked us to focus on having more discernment.
 God speaks to us in these small, subtle ways.